opendocsg/opendoc-sensor-data-exchange/Getting Started.md

 # Getting Started

-**SENSE/SDX 2.0** is a browser-based application that enable government agencies to share real-time information between each other through a self-service portal, on-premise and commercial cloud.
+**Sensors Data Exchange 2.0 (SDX 2.0)** is a browser-based application that enable government agencies to share real-time information between each other through a self-service portal, on-premise and commercial cloud.

 To get started in using the application: